vedderb/vesc_pkg/dash35b/README_Disp.md

 ## Changelog

+**Version 2.3 (2026-09-10)**
+* Load settings correctly on boot
+* Fix bug where some values are shown as 0
+* Show all settings when opening them the first time

 **Version 2.1 (2026-09-04)**
 * Settings page, stored in eeprom and applied without a reinstall
 * Live page with four configurable readings